Lewis-Allen/UoB-CompSci-Calc-Sheets/README.md

 | Four Ten Credit Optionals   | 40 credits consisting of four ten credit modules.                              |

 ## Personalizing
-These sheets are designed for third-year students in the year 2018/2019.
-This consisted of twenty credits of optional modules in the second year, and forty credits of optional modules in the third year.

 There are two sheets in each spreadsheet, one for calculating grades by module mark, and one that allows you to specify marks at an assignment level.
 Some personalizations will likely be required when using the *by assignment* sheet.

 These sheets by default assume each optional module has two assignments worth 50% each.
 This will unlikely be perfect for all cases and will need to be changed to suit any personal requirements.